Sber considers listing digital subsidiaries in a few years

 The company spent as much money on developing these digital companies in H1 2021 as it did during the three preceding years – and it intends to spend several times more in the next three years.

-In H1 2021, Sber’s non-financial services generated RUB74.7bn in revenue — three times as much as in H1 2020, 4% of total company revenue — with RUB200bn expected for the whole year 2021.
-E-commerce activities accounted for almost half of these digital revenues, while the O2O joint venture (co-owned by Sber and Mail.ru Group, covering foodtech and transportation services) brought RUB22.9bn ($313mn) in revenues.
+In H1 2021, Sber’s non-financial services generated RUB74.7bn in revenue – three times as much as in H1 2020, 4% of total company revenue – with RUB200bn anticipated for the whole year 2021.
+E-commerce activities accounted for almost half of these digital revenues, while the O2O joint venture (co-owned by Sber and Mail.ru Group, covering foodtech and transportation services) brought in RUB22.9bn ($313mn) in revenues.

-The losses of this ecosystem reached RUB19.2bn ($264mn at today’s exchange rate) in the first half of the year, up 2.7 times year-on-year, with a RUB14.3bn ($196mn) negative EBITDA.
+The losses of this ecosystem reached RUB19.2bn ($264mn at today’s exchange rate) in the first half of the year, up 2.7 times year on year, with a RUB14.3bn ($196mn) negative EBITDA.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.